 1. Come Up with a Budget for your elopement

-While some people think couples choose to elope to save money that really isn’t the case.
+While some people think couples choose to elope to save money that really isn’t the case–for the most part!
 The thing about elopements is that you can be very intentional on where you spend your money!
-You have more freedom and have the ability to spend your money on what really matters to the two of you since you don’t have to pay for a wedding for a gagillion people.
+You have more freedom and have the ability to spend your money on what really matters to the two of you since you don’t have to pay for a wedding for a whole crowd of people.

 2. Pick Your Dream Elopement Location

 Now this is one of the best parts about eloping!!
 I totally understand that this part might be slightly overwhelming since there are so many incredible locations all around the world.
-Picking a location definitely correlates to your budget and how much you want to spend on travel.
+Picking out your location definitely correlates to your budget and how much you want to spend on travel!
+Again, what’s most important to you?!

 Here are a few questions to ask yourself when picking out a location: